 Members of the media are invited to a media briefing on the outcomes of the National Executive Committee meeting of the African National Congress held on the 27th and 28th November 2015 at the St. Georges Hotel, Tshwane.

-The breakfast briefing will be held as follows:
+The media briefing will be held as follows:

 Key Events in the ANC

 Over the last few weeks, there has been much speculation and debate on the water security of our country and the management of our available water resources.
 This is the result of the adverse drought conditions that affect large parts of our country currently, mainly, the provinces of Kwazulu-Natal, North-West, Free State, Mpumalanga and Limpopo.

 Oceans Economy steaming ahead thanks to Operation Phakisa

 The implementation of South Africa's Ocean Economy strategy is well on track, thanks to Operation Phakisa launched by President Jacob Zuma in 2014.
 Contrary to a number of recently carried media reports questioning our progress, the South African government, led by the African National Congress (ANC) continues to register a number of notable successes in the four selected areas: namely Marine Transport and Manufacturing, Offshore Oil and Gas, Aquaculture and Marine Protection Services and Ocean Governance.